kubevela/kubevela.github.io/docs/tutorials/consume-cloud-services.md

 We can provision cloud resources in Alibaba Cloud, AWS, Azure, Tencent Cloud, Google Cloud Platform and Baidu Cloud respectively.

-Choose the specific version and enable an addon .
+Choose the specific version and enable an addon.

 ![addon-alibaba](../resources/addon-alibaba.jpg)